-The West Australian Academy of Performing Arts Board is established under s 24 of the ECU Act.
+The Advisory Board of the Western Australian Academy of Performing Arts is established under s 24 of the ECU Act.

 The Vice-Chancellor’s Planning and Management Group provides a forum for discussion amongst senior staff on key issues, strategies and emerging opportunities, including the sharing of information and insights.
 The Group ensures the proper and timely management of the University’s activities, particularly the progression of major initiatives, and provides advice to the Vice-Chancellor to assist in his decision-making.